-At December 31, 2016, and 2015, the Financial Group disclosed that it maintains the following credit risk operations in compliance with the general risk diversification rules established in the Accounting Criteria and applicable to asset and liability transactions, as follows:
+At December 31, 2016, and 2015, the Institution disclosed that it maintains the following credit risk operations in compliance with the general risk diversification rules established in the Accounting Criteria and applicable to asset and liability transactions, as follows:

-- At December 31, 2016, and 2015, the Financial Group has no loans with debtors or groups of entities or individuals representing a joint risk in which the individual amount exceeds 10%.
-As of December 31, 2015 it had a debtor of \$17,216, representing 12 of its basic capital - As of December 31, 2016 and 2015, the maximum amount of financing with the three largest debtors amounts to \$31,020 and \$26,754, respectively and represent 19.8% of the basic capital.
+- At December 31, 2016, and 2015, the Institution has no loans with debtors or groups of entities or individuals representing a joint risk in which the individual amount exceeds 10% of its basic capital, respectively.
+As of December 31, 2015 it had a debtor of \$17,216, representing 12% of the basic capital. - As of December 31, 2016 and 2015, the maximum amount of financing with the three largest debtors amounts to \$31,020 and \$26,754, respectively and represent 19.8% of the basic capital.